Rubondo Island Camp Experience

 Meals and refreshments

 All of our food is homemade, including breads, cakes, biscuits and sorbets.
 Breakfast is served on the deck overlooking the lake.
 Lunch is a light buffet (if you’re a keen cook, join our chef for a class that doubles as lunch prep).
 Sip sundowners around the campfire on the beach, after which we’ll serve a communal dinner under the stars.

 A typical day at Rubondo

 We like to get an early start to the day, while it is still pleasantly cool and animals are most active.
 Wake up with a cup of tea or coffee, followed by breakfast.
 It’s sure to be a busy morning, with so many experiences at your fingertips.
-Depart for a forest walk, boat tour, fishing trip or game drive.
+Take part in chimpanzee habituation or depart on a forest walk, boat tour, fishing trip or game drive.

 If you’ve been on a morning outing, you’ll be back at camp in time to relax and freshen up before sitting down to enjoy lunch.
 Alternatively, you can devote the day to tracking chimpanzees in the dense forest.

 The afternoon is time to take a siesta, read a book or cool off in the pool.
 After you’ve rested and refuelled with afternoon tea and freshly baked cakes, opt to head out on a guided forest walk or a sundowner boat cruise.
 Round off a special day with drinks around the campfire on the beach and dinner under the stars.

 Our eight waterfront, thatched-roofed cottages (including one larger family cottage) have been hand-built using traditional methods and local materials.
 The cottages have high ceilings and are decked out in natural colours that mirror the lake and forest.
 En suite bathrooms all have hot running water and flushing toilets.
 In front of each cottage, a terrace overlooking the lake is the perfect spot from which to watch the island life pass by.